-Director of The Institute of Child Health at University College London and Honorary Consultant Respiratory Paediatrician at Great Ormond Street Hospital
+Director, Institute of Child Health, University College London; Honorary Consultant, Respiratory Pediatrician at Great Ormond Street Hospital

-Rosalind Smyth graduated in medicine from Clare College, Cambridge and University of London and trained in paediatrics in London, Cambridge and Liverpool.
-Until September 2012, she was Professor of Paediatric Medicine in Liverpool UK, where she was Director of the UK Medicines for Children Research Network, which supports all clinical research with children in England.
+Professor Smyth graduated in medicine from Clare College, Cambridge and University of London and trained in pediatrics in London, Cambridge and Liverpool.
+Until September 2012, she was Professor of Pediatric Medicine in Liverpool, where she was Director of the UK Medicines for Children Research Network, which supports all clinical research with children in England.
 Her current research interests include clinical studies of viral/host interactions in RSV bronchiolitis, clinical trials and systematic reviews of treatments for childhood respiratory disease.
-She is a member of the Commission on Human Medicine and chairs its Paediatric Expert Advisory Group.
-She is a Fellow and recent Council member of the Academy of Medical Sciences (UK).
+She is a member of the Commission on Human Medicine and chairs its Pediatric Expert Advisory Group, and is a Fellow and recent Council member of the Academy of Medical Sciences (UK).

-Jay M. (“Marty”) Tenenbaum, Chairman and Founder of CommerceNet, is a world-renowned Internet commerce pioneer and visionary.
-He was founder and CEO of Enterprise Integration Technologies, the first company to conduct a commercial Internet transaction (1992), secure Web transaction (1993), and Internet auction (1993).
+Dr. Tenenbaum earned BS and MS degrees in Electrical Engineering from MIT, and his PhD from Stanford.
+He was founder and CEO of Enterprise Integration Technologies, the first company to conduct a commercial Internet transaction, a secure Web transaction and an Internet auction.
 In 1994, he founded CommerceNet to accelerate business use of the Internet.
 In 1997, he co-founded Veo Systems, the company that pioneered the use of XML for automating business-to-business transactions.
-Dr. Tenenbaum joined Commerce One in January 1999, when it acquired Veo Systems.
-As Chief Scientist, he was instrumental in shaping the company’s business and technology strategies for the Global Trading Web.
-Post Commerce One, he was an officer and director of Webify Solutions (sold to IBM in 2006) and Medstory (sold to Microsoft in 2007).
+He was an officer and director of Webify Solutions (sold to IBM in 2006) and Medstory (sold to Microsoft in 2007).
 He’s currently focused on transforming healthcare and accelerating therapy development through collaborative e-science.
-Earlier in his career, Dr. Tenenbaum was a prominent AI researcher, and led AI research groups at SRI International and Schlumberger Ltd. Dr. Tenenbaum is a Fellow and former board member of the American Association for Artificial Intelligence, and a former Consulting Professor of Computer Science at Stanford.
+He is a Fellow and former board member of the American Association for Artificial Intelligence, and a former Consulting Professor of Computer Science at Stanford.
 He currently serves as a director of Efficient Finance and Patients Like Me, and is a Consulting Professor of Information Technology at Carnegie Mellon’s new West Coast campus.
-Dr. Tenenbaum holds BS and MS degrees in Electrical Engineering from MIT, and a PhD from Stanford.